Prana Stretch Zion II Pants Review

 Our Analysis and Test Results

-At first blush, the Prana Stretch Zion II looks and feels like a typical pair of pants.
-They have a comfortable and laid-back style and are also nice for hiking and climbing.
-They don't seem to breathe as some other models, but they disperse heat in other ways.
-There is no doubt that these pants are comfier in cooler weather.
+The Prana Stretch Zion II looks and feels like a typical pair of pants.
+They have a comfortable, laidback style and are also nice for hiking and climbing.
+They don't breathe as well as some other models, but they disperse heat in other ways.
+They are more at home in cooler weather rather than summer sunshine.

 Performance Comparison